Established - 1964

 At present there are over 8,000 students enrolled in certificate, diploma and degree programmes.
 Undergraduate students are admitted to the University after obtaining their Malawi School Certificate of Education (equivalent to the British ‘O’ level [GCE]), IGCSE.
 Students apply through the National Council for Higher Education which oversees the harmonised selection process for all public universities in the country.
 The University of Malawi also admits ‘A’ level, International Baccalaureate, National Senior Certificate (NSC) and Advanced Subsidiary (AS) candidates.
 It also runs Mature Entry Programmes to cater for students with Diplomas and/or module related work experience.
 There are various postgraduate certificate and degree programmes on offer.

-The symbol associated with Chancellor College and the whole of the University of Malawi.
+The symbol associated with University of Malawi and the whole of the University of Malawi.